 At hub:raum, we have always put the experience of the jobseeker at the heart of our recruiting process.

 Seeking work can be a frustrating and emotionally draining experience, especially if you are a young person just starting out in your career.
 I remember when I was a young graduate myself; endless job applications were most often met with poor – or non-existent – employer responses!

 The idea of building a chatbot came from a moment when I was personally handling some candidate inquiries.
-I provided the same answer on three separate occasions to different job applicants who had asked the same question in the same day: they wanted to know whether after a successful internship they’re offered a full-time position.
+I provided the same answer on three separate occasions to different job applicants who had asked the same question in the same day: They wanted to know whether after a successful internship we'd offer a full-time position.
 The information was already available on the careers page, but the candidates did not see it and, naturally, followed up by asking me.
-I realized that the ‘frequently asked question’ was the most obvious part of our recruiting process to try a new idea - a chatbot which could be interrogated by job candidates for standard information.
+I realized that the ‘frequently asked question’ was the most obvious part of our recruiting process to try a new idea – a chatbot which could be interrogated by job candidates for standard information.

 Of course, in the beginning, we knew nothing at all about chatbots….

 Then I talked to the jobpal team.
 They are specialists not only in building chatbots but chatbots designed for recruitment.
 Working closely with the founder Luc Dudler and his tech team, we were able to quickly define the experience we wanted to deliver to the job seekers.
 We wanted an ‘always on’, 24/7, automated chatbot which could provide answers to frequently asked questions.
 We also wanted it to be the first interface that all job candidates to engage with before entering the recruiting process for any role.
 The idea was not only to create a unified experience but also aggressively test how the chatbot would perform:

 Would the chatbot be able to handle complex questions?

 Would candidates accept it?